An MBA – Because…

 - Be specific, realistic and confident.

 - Give due respect to research and data gathering.

 - Understand the final destination you are after, don’t be confused regarding your final aim.

-Many would argue that doing MBA does not have to have a definite purpose, it can also be viewed as a short term endeavor that creates value for the employee and the employer.
-The benefits are so self evident that the long term purpose can be discounted enough to be totally irrelevant.
-Also, since the long term goal of a person is mutable, its futile to align towards the same.
+Many would argue that doing an MBA does not have to have a definite purpose, it can also be viewed as a short term endeavor that creates value for the employee and the employer.
+The benefits are so self-evident that the long term purpose can be discounted enough to be totally irrelevant.
+Also, since the long term goal of a person is mutable, it’s futile to align towards the same.

 Taleb mentions in the Black Swan, that there are scenarios beyond what we see or can ascertain.
 There can be short term perspective or no perspective which may or may not justify doing an MBA.
 The beauty of this question rests in its subjectivity and an external view can only help as a guide or a mentor.
 Here is an interesting post on how to learn efficiently.